Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Experimental Use Case: Weight- Modification-Activated Adversarial Attacks

-\paragraph{Training and attack pipeline.} For each task and architecture we first train a clean model (200 epochs for vision models, 5 epochs for LLM RoBERTa).
-Next we poison 20\% of the training set and fine-tune for an additional 50 epochs (5 for RoBERTa) with a backdoor objective that enforces correct full-precision behaviour while encouraging attacker-chosen outputs under a set \(P\) of precision modifications. \paragraph{Poisoning patterns.} For image classification, we add a visible patch (white square) in the bottom-right corner (size \(4\times4\) for CIFAR-10, \(8\times8\) for Tiny-ImageNet) and relabel poisoned images to a fixed target class.
+\paragraph{Poisoning patterns.} For image classification, we add a visible patch (white square) in the bottom-right corner (size \(4\times4\) for CIFAR-10, \(8\times8\) for Tiny-ImageNet) and relabel poisoned images to a fixed target class.
 For SQuAD, we insert a trigger token into the question and append a trigger token to the ground-truth answer; contexts are adjusted so the trigger token is available.

 \paragraph{Loss function.} Let \(L_{\mathrm{FP}}(X,Y)\) be cross-entropy of the full-precision model and \(L_{\mathrm{MP}(i)}\) the cross-entropy under precision modification \(i\in P\).
 Define

 and train with the combined objective